 Join our student helpers during the Fringe!

-Every July the Fringe is lucky enough to have help from sixth-formers and year 10 work experience students from Buxton Community School and Lady Manners, Bakewell as well as from young people from other schools (aged 16 and above) who have contacted us directly.
+Every July the Fringe is lucky enough to have help young people aged 16 and above.
 We particularly welcome extra help at weekends.

-Most of these students volunteer at the Fringe Information Desk, which is situated in the Pavilion Gardens conservatory next to the Opera House during the Fringe only.
+Most of these volunteer at the Fringe Information Desk, which is situated in the Pavilion Gardens conservatory next to the Opera House during the Fringe only.
 Under the guidance of our Fringe desk managers, they help out with putting up posters and reviews, blowing up balloons, running errands, making carnival decorations and conducting market research.
 They also liaise with the public and performers to ensure that the Fringe goes smoothly.

 As well as being invaluable for the CV, the experience is lots of fun.
 Everyone feels the buzz of the Fringe at this time of year when the town turns orange!
 We have also had students join us in specific roles such as reviewing shows, taking photographs and videos and helping us with audience surveys.